-After a long day of hiking Gil takes a rest while the others prepare for pay-day.
+After a long day of hiking Gil Gillenwater takes a rest while the others prepare for pay-day.

-They liked Troy’s watch but the concept of time eluded them.
+They liked Troy Gillenwater’s watch but the concept of time eludes them.

-Paying our porters turned into a complicated and often times frantic process.
+Paying our porters turns into a complicated and often times, frantic process.

-When the clouds lifted we could see waterfalls like sky-born ribbons cascading into the Yarlung Tsangpo.
+When the clouds lift we can see waterfalls like sky-born ribbons cascading into the Yarlung Tsangpo.

-Seeing Zachu on the other side of the canyon gave us our bearings.
-We had been there in 1994.
+Seeing Zachu on the other side of the canyon gives us our bearings.
+We were there in 1994.

-Dropping into the gorge we could see our bridge far below (bottom left of the photo) and our trail traversing up the other side.
+Dropping into the Gorge we can see our bridge far below (bottom left of the photo) and our trail traversing up the other side.
 Zachu is in the saddle on the top third right of the photo with the earth slide next to it.
-We had a lot of climbing ahead.
+We have a lot of climbing ahead.

 Our bridge crossing of the Yarlung Tsangpo River.

-Instead of thermal soaking pools, the Zachu hot springs offered only sulfur stench and yak droppings.
+Instead of thermal soaking pools, the Zachu hot springs offer only sulfur stench and yak droppings.

 The hanging bridge on the Po Tsangpo River.

-Back at the Leaping Rat Lodge we had a great feeling of accomplishment.
-Little did we know there was plenty of adventure still to come.
+Back at the Leaping Rat Lodge we have a great feeling of accomplishment.
+Little do we know there is plenty of adventure still to come.

-Believing the road was closed due to a rockfall on “Landslide Alley”, primitive loggers were cutting old growth trees and tobogganing them down for easy pick-up.
+Believing the road is closed due to a rockfall on “Landslide Alley”, primitive loggers are cutting old growth trees and tobogganing them down for easy pick-up.
 Had we been a single second faster we would have been skewered.

-We were greatly relieved to be released from house arrest with our 2,900 photographs miraculously intact.
+We are reunited with Dawa and the porters from Ian Baker and Hamid Sardar’s group.
+We know several from past expeditions.
+We are greatly relieved to be released from house arrest with our 2,900 photographs miraculously intact.
 Some of our companions weren’t so lucky.
-Most importantly, we had over 300 photos of Hidden Falls documenting its long-sought existence.
-Here we reunited with Dawa and the porters from Ian’s and Hamid’s group.
-We knew several from past expeditions.
+Most importantly, we have over 300 photos of Hidden Falls documenting its long-sought existence.

 The Tibet we knew is forever gone.
 The four contiguous hydroelectric dams pictured above are located in the Yarlung Tsangpo’s, Upper Granite Gorge.
 This is the same gorge we rafted and hiked in 1994.